codify01/codify01/README.md

 Thank you for visiting, and I look forward to engaging with you further

 #### About Me

+## Technologies

+Here are some of the technologies and tools that I work with:

+- HTML, CSS, JavaScript, Typescript
+- TailwindCSS, Boostrap
+- React, NodeJS, Firebase
+- Git, GitHub, wordpress
 <!--
 **codify01/codify01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.